Var-run/ETHProject/README.md

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/7fcb7eb3-a9a0-4da9-a6e0-dd8e8ce41781)

-OpenDrneMap's output can then be downloaded as a zip file to begin further processing.
+OpenDroneMap's output can then be downloaded as a zip file to begin further processing.
 The output contains a lot of files (shown below), but the one we are interested in is the .laz file present in the odm_georeferences folder, as it contains the georeferenced point cloud of the area of interest.

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/9fcd2c2b-b3e6-4b0f-bee4-08a52243ea39)